-We extensively tested the following wireless home-theater systems to judge them on the basis of their features, sound quality, ease of setup and operation, and value for the cost.
+We extensively tested the following wireless home-theater systems to judge them based on their features, sound quality, ease of setup and operation, and value for the cost.
 Read on for our test results as well as some key considerations to keep in mind when shopping for the best wireless surround-sound systems.

-- BEST OVERALL: Nakamichi Shockwafe 9.2.4-Channel Soundbar System
+- BEST OVERALL: Nakamichi Shockwafe Ultra 9.2 SSE Soundbar

 - RUNNER-UP: JBL Bar 9.1 True Wireless Surround With Dolby Atmos

 - BEST BANG FOR THE BUCK: Vizio M51ax-J6 M-Series 5.1 Home Theater Soundbar

 - BEST FOR ODD-SHAPED ROOMS: Sony HT-A9 High-Performance Home Theater System

 - BEST WISA-CERTIFIED: Enclave Audio CineHome Pro THX-Certified CineHub